Group Bachmair

 After his PhD in Biochemistry in Vienna, Andreas Bachmair did postdoctoral research at the MIT in Cambridge, USA, and at the MPI for Plant Breeding Research in Germany.
 1991-2002 he was Assistant Professor at the University of Vienna, 2002-2008 Group Leader at the MPI for Plant Breeding Research, and in 2009 back to the University of Vienna, first as Associate Professor and since 2019 full Professor at the Max Perutz Labs.

-- Institute Max Perutz Labs, University of Vienna
+- Institute Max Perutz Labs, Univ. of Vienna

 - Phone +43 1 4277 74811